+A. Application.

-- A. Application. - 1.
-Application.
+- 1. Application.
 Requests for review and approval of uses, activities, construction, and development required by the Zoning Ordinance shall be provided on official City application forms.
 An application shall be submitted to the Community Development Department during normal office hours. - 2.
 Authority to File Applications.
-Applications shall only be submitted by an owner of the property subject to the request, a purchaser under a sale or option to purchase the subject property, or an agent authorized in writing by the owner. - 3.
+Applications shall only be submitted by an owner of the property subject to the request or an agent authorized in writing by the owner. - 3.
 Deadline.
-For all requests that require Planning Commission or Zoning Board of Appeals review, complete applications shall be submitted by the deadlines established annually by the Planning Commission and Zoning Board of Appeals for the meeting in which the applicant desires the request to be considered. - 4.
+For all requests that require Planning Commission or Zoning Board of Appeals review, complete applications shall be submitted by the deadlines established by the Planning Commission and Zoning Board of Appeals for the meeting in which the applicant desires the request to be considered. - 4.
 Contact Person and Meeting Representation.
 The application shall indicate one (1) person as the primary contact.
 The Zoning Administrator or other authorized City official will communicate with the contact person concerning the application and review procedures.
 The applicant shall notify the City in writing if there is a change in the contact person.
 The contact person shall be present at all scheduled review meetings, or consideration of the application may be postponed due to lack of representation.